leonidussaks/Lightdm-SimpleDM/README.md

 <br>

 ## settings
 1. You can change background.
-Check the /lightdm-SimpleDM/static/bg2.jpg - this background
+Check the /lightdm-SimpleDM/static/bg2.jpg

 <br>
 <br>